sclorg/centos-release-scl/README.md

 as delivered via the CentOS SCLo SIG only (so called sclo namespace at https://wiki.centos.org/SpecialInterestGroup/SCLo).

+> [!WARNING]
+> **DEPRECATED** Please, mind that CentOS 7 is out of support already,
+> so it's possible that even this repository will not get needed updates.
+> Users of this repos are advised to not depend on the content here, as it
+> can be removed anytime.

 ## How to install SCLo packages on CentOS systems

 On CentOS, there are packages `centos-release-scl` and `centos-release-scl-rh`